 The Department of Agriculture, Water and the Environment will assess and approve the selected site in accordance with the Environment Protection and Biodiversity Conservation Act 1999.

 The facility is designed to ensure environmental safety.
 We will undertake extensive environmental monitoring of the facility and report the findings.

 We commissioned an independent study to capture social and economic information about the potential host communities.
 This baseline information will help ensure opportunities are harnessed and negative impacts avoided or mitigated.

 We commissioned an independent economic analysis in each community.
 The analysis included the potential economic impacts on agriculture, employment and property value.

 Facility land requirements

-Following the site characterisation and cultural heritage studies, we've identified the need for a larger buffer zone at each site.
+Following the site characterisation and cultural heritage studies, we identified the need for a larger buffer zone at each site.
 Following community expressions of interest, we’re also investigating community zone requirements.

 Read about facility land requirements including revised estimates and information about each zone.

-We seek feedback and advice from the communities involved in the site selection process on key aspects including:
+We sought feedback and advice from the communities involved in the site selection process on key aspects including: